Scroll down to meet the cohorts at CC!

 Hometown: Portland, OR

-Bio: I am so honored to be a Community Engaged Fellow.
+Bio: I am so honored to be a Bonner Fellow.
 I grew up in Portland, Oregon, with my single mom and our many pets.
 In my free time, I love to paint, play the guitar, and hike in Oregon’s beautiful forests!
 While living in Portland, I have developed a strong passion for many issues, especially those regarding environmental justice and women’s rights.
 So far, my most influential commitments of service, community engagement, and leadership have been through public protests, as well as two organizations called Outdoor School and Amigos de las Americas.
 These opportunities have challenged me, but were undoubtedly the most rewarding experiences of my life.
-Although I have participated in some political activism and service, I am excited to further my experience through the Community Engaged Fellowship.
+Although I have participated in some political activism and service, I am excited to further my experience through the Bonner Fellowship.

 Min Pan '22